gsbDBI/ds-wgan/docs/source/intro.rst

 #. :ref:`section_evaluate`:

-    +   Explore the data via :ref:`compare_dfs` and save the new data.
+    +   Check the generated data via :ref:`compare_dfs`

-If you run into any issues when using the ``wgan`` module, please submit an issue in the `Github repository <https://github.com/gsbDBI/ds-wgan>`_.

-Additional resources:

-+  Athey, Susan, Guido Imbens, Jonas Metzger, and Evan Munro.
-"Using Wasserstein Generative Adversial Networks for the Design of Monte Carlo Simulations." `arXiv:1909.02210 <https://arxiv.org/abs/1909.02210>`_.
-September 2019
+    +   Save generated data

-+  The module also comes with a tutorial that can be accessed `here <https://colab.research.google.com/drive/1AYvY4ZpCeHjEWLte39CFTs6_KgwRP-N6#scrollTo=NEX_jqVFFwS5>`_
+For bug reports and feature requests, please submit an issue in the `Github repository <https://github.com/gsbDBI/ds-wgan>`_.
+The repository also contains a Google Colab tutorial that can be accessed `here <https://colab.research.google.com/drive/1AYvY4ZpCeHjEWLte39CFTs6_KgwRP-N6#scrollTo=NEX_jqVFFwS5>`_